 This was a blow to the city but St. Louis began to court teams in other cities for relocation including the New England Patriots, Cincinnati Bengals and Los Angeles Rams.
 All three teams sought new stadiums in their respective cities.
 The Rams played at Anaheim Stadium, a multipurpose stadium they had shared with the California Angels (MLB) since 1980.
 Owner Georgia Frontiere wanted a new football only stadium for the Rams.
 By the early 1990s, the team was unable to garner support for a new stadium in Los Angeles and began exploring options to relocate to another city.
 The Rams almost moved to Baltimore, but since a new stadium was under construction in St. Louis, Frontiere moved the team to St. Louis after the 1994 season.

 Construction of the Rams new stadium in St. Louis was expected to be completed by the 1995 season, but delays forced the team to play at Busch Stadium for several games.
 The St. Louis Rams’ first game at the Edward Jones Dome was on November 12, 1995.
 Over 66,000 seats in three tiers circle the entire field.
 Edward Jones Dome has 6,300 club seats and 125 luxury suites.
 The facade of the stadium consists of brick and glass.
 Fans enter the stadium through one of the four entry points in each corner of the building, each with its own spacious glass atrium and escalators.
 A ring of fame is located inside the stadium containing the retired numbers of Rams Hall of Famers.
-The stadium has changed names several times, from the TWA Dome to the Dome at America’s Center, to its present day name, the Edward Jones Dome.
+The stadium has changed names several times, from the TWA Dome to the Dome at America’s Center, to the Edward Jones Dome.
 Edward Jones purchased the naming rights in January 2002, for $2.65 million a year.
 It is part of the expanded America’s Center convention complex.
 This complex, along with Edward Jones Dome, hosts many other events besides football, including concerts and conventions.
 The stadium can be transformed into a convention center very quickly.
 A “Magic Turf” system allows the football field to be rolled up in an hour.
 The lighting gridiron can also be lowered to make the area more unique.
 After the 2004 season, the Rams installed Fieldturf and upgraded the video/scoreboards.

 In May 2012 the Rams unveiled a proposal to upgrade the Edward Jones Dome.
 The team’s contract with the St. Louis Convention and Visitors Commission mandated the Edward Jones Dome remain among the top eight NFL stadiums or the team could break their lease at certain junctures, beginning after the 2014 season.
 In January 2015, owner of the Rams, Stan Kroenke, announced plans to build a 80,000 seat NFL stadium in Inglewood, CA, just outside Los Angeles.
 The 2015 season marked the Rams last season in St. Louis and the Edward Jones Dome.
 On January 12, 2016 NFL owners voted to allow the Rams to move to Los Angeles for the 2016 season.
 The Rams final game at the Edward Jones Dome was on December 17, 2015 against the Tampa Bay Buccaneers.
 Now known as the Dome at America’s Center, the facility today remains the site of major performances and shows.